ReeceKidd/HeroAPITest/README.md

 # Running the project

-To run the project, download a local copy and run <b>"npm start"</b>
+To run the project, download a local copy and run <b>"npm start"</b>.
+A mongod instance will need to be run before the application will launch successfully.
+If easier I can provide an Ngrok URL to test the API.

 # Tests